NunoSempere/clarivoyance/list/index.md

 - ★ On average, how much earlier in months does the first agent AI better than humans at all jobs become each time a prominent EA claims that such agents will inevitably be built, compared to the counterfactual where they didn't say that?

-- ★★ How much more money will be invested worldwide in AI by 2030, relative to a scenario in which all EA orgs and prominent EAs just stop talking about or working on AI safety entirely?
+- ★★ How much more money will be invested worldwide in AI by 2030, relative to a scenario in which all EA organizations and prominent EAs just stop talking about or working on AI safety entirely?

 - ★★ By 2025/2030/2035, how many labs will have been significantly offended by attempts to evaluate how safe one or more of their models are, and cut off access to the evaluating group in response?